 Business Advisory Board

-Barbara is the COO and General Council for Kronos Bio.
+Barbara is the COO and General Counsel for Kronos Bio.
 Previous, Barbara was the international head of the firm’s life sciences practice and serves on Cooley’s management committee.
 Barbara has over 25 years of experience in counseling clients in the life sciences arena.
 Her clients range from early-stage startups to larger public companies, and include venture funds, investment banks and non-profit institutions.

 Barbara advises clients on a variety of legal and business issues.
 Her particular expertise is in highly negotiated transactions, from complex strategic partnering transactions to mergers and acquisitions.
 She also represents companies and investors in private financings, strategic investments, spin-outs, and public offerings.